deepmodeling/deepmd-kit/doc/nvnmd/nvnmd.md

 dp test -m ./nvnmd_qnn/frozen_model.pb -s path/to/system -d ./test/detail -n 99999 -l test/output.log
 ```

-where the frozen model file to import is given via the `-m` command line flag, the path to the testing data set is given via the `-s` command line flag, the file containing details of energy, force and virial accuracy is given via the `-d` command line flag, the amount of data for testing is given via the `-n` command line flag.
+where the frozen model file to import is given via the `-m` command line flag, the path to the testing data set is given via the `-s` command line flag, and the file containing details of energy, forces and virials accuracy is given via the `-d` command line flag, the amount of data for testing is given via the `-n` command line flag.

 # Running MD